 Sometimes collectibles turn up in really odd places, like your kitchen cabinets and drawers for instance.
-In fact, some of that old "junk" can be worth quite a bit of cash if offered to the right buyer.
+Vintage kitchen tools and gadgets are collectible and can be worth quite a bit of cash if offered to the right buyer.
 If find items that are appealing in a vintage way, it might pay to check them out a little further before tossing them in the garage sale box.

 Which Kitchen Gadgets are Collectible?

 If your kitchen gadget is no longer in production or is made in a style that's not readily sold in retail stores today, it's likely considered collectible.
 Collectors are interested in items such as potato mashers, eggbeaters, ice cream scoops, melon ballers, olive forks, and tin cookie cutters, just for a start.
 Before you start listing your old melon ball scoop on eBay, however, it's important to check into its value to collectors: not all older kitchen appliances are worth more than a few dollars.

 Some qualities are more valuable than others, and value generally relates to scarcity.
 If your old kitchen gadgets are hard to find and in new condition, they may be worth quite a bit to a collector.